Darryl L. Johnson | Chief of Investigations and Intelligence

-Michael Hood was named chief of Investigations and Intelligence on January 16, 2013.
+Darryl L. Johnson was named chief of Investigations and Intelligence on May 16, 2014.

-Hood served on active duty through the rank of major in the U.S. Marine Corps.
-He is a graduate of the University of Illinois and the DePaul College of Law.
+Johnson served on active duty though the rank of corporal in the U.S. Marine Corps.

 Scope of Responsibilities